learn-co-students/web-service-objects-readme-v-000/README.md

 We want to move our business logic out of our controllers, but how?
 We aren't going to use an `ActiveRecord` Model, because we're not dealing with our own database.

-We are, however, dealing with data from *someone's* database, and the business logic of consuming and transforming that data, so we need something else.
+We are, however, dealing with data  changes from *someone's* database, and the business logic of consuming and transforming that data, so we need something else.

 **Service Objects**.